HenrikBengtsson/matrixStats/revdep/problems.md

     Package unavailable to check Rd xrefs: 'ade4'
     ```

-# peakPick

-Version: 0.11

-## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Paal O. Westermark <pal-olof.westermark@charite.de>'

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 # phosphonormalizer

 Version: 1.0.0

 ## In both

-*   checking CRAN incoming feasibility ...
-NOTE
-    ```
-    Maintainer: 'Sohrab Saraei <sohrab.saraei@utu.fi>'

-    The Title field should be in title case, current version then in title case:
-    'Compensates for the bias introduced by median normalization in phosphoproteomics' 'Compensates for the Bias Introduced by Median Normalization in Phosphoproteomics'

-    The Date field is over a month old.

-    This build time stamp is over a month old.
-    ```

 *   checking package dependencies ...
 NOTE
     ```